-Open Case Virginia: Buena Vista couple anxious for answers, nine months after son's disappearance
+Open Case Virginia: Buena Vista couple anxious for answers, nine months after son’s disappearance

 "He loved that dog and I don't think he went anywhere without him," Ellen Austin said, choking back tears.

-Something happened that holiday weekend to separate Austin from his K-9 companion.
+Something happened that holiday weekend to separate Austin from his canine companion.

 After being spotted by two campers at the Panther Falls parking area, Austin disappeared.
 His car was found the next day, abandoned and out of gas, less than a mile away on the gravel dirt road.